Why and How Pediatric Practices Should Launch a Recall Initiative Today

 Create a Library of Resources and Links for Your Patients and Families

 When you recall and see patients, what additional resources can you provide?
-PCC recommends you review your standard links, handouts, and materials and expand them to meet current topics.
+PCC recommends you review your standard links, handouts, and materials and expand them to address current topics.

 Your practice’s library of resources will engage your patients before and after visits, make your in-person time more efficient and effective, and promote the value of pediatric work.